 I found two airlines which offer some great deals throughout the year.
 Frontier Airlines and Allegiant Air are low-cost air carriers helping to reduce your holiday budget considerably.
 Thanksgiving, Black Friday and Cyber Monday would get you such great deals (One side airfare for as low as $15) that you wouldn’t believe your eyes!

 My Deal: I booked a return fare to Orlando, Florida from Cincinnati, Ohio for $70!
 By Frontier to Orlando and by Allegiant from Orlando.
 I used that combination as it gave me the best deal, so you need to check both for best rates.
-Most of the airline booking vendors wouldn’t show these airlines, so I booked online with them directly.
+Most of the airline booking vendors wouldn’t show these airlines, so I booked directly with them online.

 The Flip Side: Both the airlines charge for cabin and check-in baggage, but allow a small carry-on (think of laptop bags & backpacks) bag for free.
 If you aren’t fussy or traveling for a short period, you can roll your clothes into your backpacks.
 Otherwise, you can add a baggage by paying the extra fee ($20-$40/bag).

 If you have traveled to the US, you would know how expensive moving around gets with the exorbitant taxi fares.
-Public transport is infrequent, so you are left with two options i.e either walk around or rent a car.
+Public transportation is non-existent (unless you are in Chicago or NYC), so you are left with two options i.e either walk around or rent a car.
 Walking around is not recommended as everything is quite far-off, so you would need your own car at all times.

-Car Rentals: Luckily, there are umpteen car rental companies from where you can rent any type of car with a starting rate of $12-$15/day.
+Car Rentals: Luckily, there are umpteen car rental companies from where you can rent any type of car with a starting rate of $12-$15/day (depends on your location, tends to be high in cities and around holidays).
 These rental companies have their pick-up points at all major airports.
 Hiring a car is a very simple process – Book online, go to the rental companies counter at airport for formalities and pick your car.
 Personally, I have used Budget and Enterprise.

 Things to Know:

-Taxi: Apart from the huge fares, there are chances that you would be ripped off by local taxi drivers as they may take you through longer routes.
-Thankfully, Uber has come to the rescue with extremely pocket-friendly rates and its giving sleepless nights to local taxi companies.
+Cab: Apart from the huge fares, there are chances that you would be ripped off by local cab drivers as they may take you through longer routes.
+Thankfully, Uber has come to the rescue with extremely pocket-friendly rates and its giving sleepless nights to local cab companies.
 So, if you aren’t able to rent a car, you can rely on Uber.

 Staying in the States: